Chanoian/cloud-native-bootcamp-iks-full/lab-postgres.md

 ## Testing the app

-The app has a UI but that won't be accessible from the cloud shell, luckily we can use its REST API directly.
+The app has a web UI but that won't be accessible from the cloud shell, luckily we can use its REST API directly.
 You can get the all the words stored in the database with the following command:

 ```sh
 curl -w "\n" http://<THE_NODE_IP_AND_PORT>/words